Princess Elisabeth of Hesse and by Rhine: Fate of the remains and commemoration

 On 8 October 1918, White Army soldiers discovered the remains of Elisabeth and her companions, still within the shaft where they had been killed.
 Despite having lain there for almost three months, the bodies were in relatively good condition.
 With the Red Army approaching, their remains were removed farther east and buried in the cemetery of the Russian Orthodox Mission in Peking (now Beijing), China.
 In 1921, the remains of Elisabeth and of Sister Barbara (Varvara Yakovleva), one of her nuns, were taken to Jerusalem, where they were laid to rest in the Church of Mary Magdalene at Gethsemane.
-Elisabeth was canonised by the Russian Orthodox Church Outside Russia in 1981, and in 1992 by the Moscow Patriarchate as Holy Martyr Elizabeth Feodorovna.
+Elisabeth was canonised by the Russian Orthodox Church Outside Russia in 1981, and in 1992 by the Russian Orthodox Church as Holy Martyr Elizabeth Feodorovna.
 Her principal shrines are the Marfo-Mariinsky Convent she founded in Moscow, and the Saint Mary Magdalene Convent on the Mount of Olives, which she and her husband helped build, and where her relics (along with those of Nun Barbara (Varvara Yakovleva, her former maid) are enshrined.